 And the kids enjoyed their hot chocolates.

-Cocoa Cinnamon in Lakewood Durham is my favourite cafe of the year for its innovation, diversity, attention to detail, vibrancy, community feel and amazing coffee.
+Cocoa Cinnamon in Lakewood Durham is my favorite cafe of the year for its innovation, diversity, attention to detail, vibrancy, community feel and amazing coffee.

-While we sadly could not partake in the famous churros (gluten free requirements) we did enjoy a delicious affogatos with icecream from The Parlour!
+While we sadly could not partake in the famous churros (gluten free requirements) we did enjoy delicious affogatos with ice cream from The Parlour!